hmvitous/bmi_calculator/README.md

-#This is the BMI calculator read me
+#This is a simple BMI calculator that tells you your BMI and the classification of that BMI.#